Skip to main content

 Triggers

-This alert is shown when a configuration change is made in the dashboard, but the Meraki device can't download that change.
-This alert may also be phrased as "configuration is out of date".
+When a configuration change is made in the dashboard, but the Meraki device can't download that change.
+This alert may also be phrased as "Configuration is out of date".

 Troubleshooting Steps